BenScherrer/servier_drug_prop_classification/README.md

 6. Misc

 Vizualisation is key.
 Next steps for this project would be to implement visualisation tools through the Flask API that allows the user to :
-   - Visualize models that have already been create
+   - Visualize models that have already been created
    - Handle the training datasets
    - Select models to load and perform model evaluations or prediction